scream104/psych596/activities/contin-correl/spss/contin-correl-instructions-spss.md

 - For comparison, also run the Pearson correlation
 - Now let's take a moment and think about the Spearman Rank correlation coefficient.
 It is computed by ranking the cases.
 - This means that some cases will have ranks that are tied, and if there are a lot of ties then the rank correlation needs a correction - the Kendall correlation coefficient is a variant of the Spearman that corrects for ties

-- So next, compute the Kendall correlation coefficient.
-Use the same Analyze-\>Correlate-\>Bivariate menu option but change the selection to "kendall tau b"
+##### Step 4.2 - So next, compute the Kendall correlation coefficient.
+- Use the same Analyze-\>Correlate-\>Bivariate menu option but change the selection to "kendall tau b"
 - Compare the correlation coefficient values (spearman, pearson, kendall) and p-values -- what do you notice?
 - *Note about effect size: the pearson r, spearman rho, and kendall tau are all measures of effect size*